top of page

 The novel represents the full diversity of society in the first century and today.
 It imagines how the early church overcame barriers in ethnicity (Jews, Gentiles, Greeks, Palestinians), class and citizenship (nobility, freedmen, slaves), gender (men, women, eunuchs), and sexual orientation.
-All of the believers are testifying what they have experienced, teaching and baptizing.
+All of the believers are testifying to what they have experienced, teaching and baptizing.
 It shows both straight and gay obeying God and being moral and faithful without changing their orientation.

 Paul wrote that Jesus broke the dividing walls between us (Ephesians 2:14-15) and that no part of God’s body receives more honour (1 Corinthians 12:21-26).
 God shows no partiality of favouritism for the majority (Galatians 2:6 and 3:28, Colossians 3:11, Ephesians 2:19, 1 Corinthians 11:11-12 and 12:13, Acts 10:34-35, 1 Peter 2:9, Romans 2:11 and 3:22, James 2: 1- 9, John 3:16-17 and 4:13).

-A Christian believes in Jesus and obeys his commands (Matthew 28:20, John 14:15-24).
-These commands may relate to Paul’s sample lists of sins (1 Corinthians 5:9-11, 6:7-11, 2 Corinthians 12:20, Galatians 5:19-21, Colossians 3:5-8).
-The Bible did not include the word homosexuality until 1946[i].
-It was added in 1 Corinthians 6:9 to replace whoremongers and sodomites, two words which relate to an active or passive role in prostitution and sexual exploitation.
-The Bible does not condemn same-sex relationships of love and mutuality[ii].
 What if immorality has nothing to do with sexual orientation?
-Immorality in the Bible can refer to unfaithfulness, pride, judgement, idol worship, temple prostitution, promiscuity, abuse, human trafficking, and exploiting young boys or women as prostitutes.
+Immorality in the Bible can refer to unfaithfulness, pride, judgment, idol worship, temple prostitution, promiscuity, abuse, human trafficking, and exploiting young boys or women as prostitutes.
 Jesus condemns adultery, defining it to include lust and pornography.
 What if God intentionally creates some to be same-sex-oriented, not as an error or result of a broken world?
 How can a person repent for being as God created them to be?
 Affirming LGBTQ+ does not mean ignoring sin but understanding that orientation is neither a choice nor a sin.

 Our faith is shown by the fruit we bear (Matthew 7:17, Galatians 5:22, James 2:18).
 What if the fruit of opposing homosexual activity has harmed LGBTQ+ folk and inhibited God’s redemptive work?
 What if God has sought out and embraced LGBTQ+ people?
 What if it dishonours God when the church treats some believers as secondary?
 Representing LGBTQ+ characters in fiction is a public way to honour God and the diversity God has created.